mtornqvi/python_calculate_loan_parameters/README.md

 note: Results.py defines the Class Result which is used to store the results of the calculations and the methods to calculate the loan parameters.

+numpy:
+np.arange(Nmin, Nmax, 0.001)
+can be used for finer granularity.

 ## Usage
 The script can be run from the command line with the following command:
 ```